-Websites are unfortunately prone to security risks and if your website is not secure then hackers or criminals can target your website and exploit weaknesses.
+Unfortunately, websites are prone to hold security risks and if your website isn’t secure, then hackers or criminals can target your website and exploit its weaknesses.

 At the very minimum, your website should be HTTPS.
-Traditionally HTTPS was used by eCommerce websites or anyone accepting online payments to ensure sensitive, confidential information such as payment details were sent securely (encrypted) to prevent them from being stolen in malicious hacking exploits.
+Traditionally, HTTPS was only used by eCommerce websites or anyone accepting online payments to ensure sensitive, confidential information, such as payment details, were sent securely (encrypted) to prevent them from being stolen in-transit via malicious hacking exploits.

-Improving online security has become increasingly important in recent years and Google has been at the forefront, HTTPS is now one of the over 600 ranking factors and sites which are not HTTPS will generate a warning when the users click from the search engine results pages of Google.
+Improving online security has become increasingly important in recent years and Google has been at the forefront.
+HTTPS is now one of the more than 600 ranking factors and sites which have not properly implemented HTTPS will generate a warning when the users click from the search engine results pages of Google.

 Contact us for a security audit and to discuss your options.